Should Investors Worry About O - GuruFocus.com

-The latest data from GuruFocus shows that Co-CEO and Director Richard Riley sold 45000 shares of Origin Materials Inc (ORGN) on 2023-05-15.
+The latest data from GuruFocus shows that Chair and CEO Leslie Trigg sold 2962 shares of Outset Medical Inc (OM) on 2023-05-16.

-Investors may be concerned when an insider sells shares.
-It could be a sign that insiders are turning bearish on the stock of their own company.
-Insiders have a unique advantage in determining the value of their company, so when they begin selling, investors pay attention.
-Let’s take a look at this insider sell to see if Origin Materials Inc deserves some skepticism from investors.

-Over the past year, Richard Riley has sold 180000 shares in total.
+Over the past year, Leslie Trigg has sold 234088 shares in total.

 Insider trends